Opleiding 4D biomechanics & performance trainer PRO

 Day 9: December 12, 2026

-Theory and practical exam: in 2027 n.t.b.
+Theory and practical exam: June 12, 2027

-Online meeting 1: in 2026 n.t.b.
+Online meeting 2: n.t.b.

-Online meeting 2: in 2026 n.t.b.
+Online meeting 3: n.t.b.

 Location

-What do people say about us:
+What people say about us:

-Why choose our training?
+Why choose our program?

-Do you have any questions?
+Do you have any further questions?

 Contact Us